 The fruits are generally trodden by foot to press out the foremost quantity of liquid as attainable before the fermentation method.

-In India, Mozambique, United Republic of Tanzania, the Cashew fruit is also hard into a potent liquor in numerous ways.
+In India, Mozambique, and the United Republic of Tanzania, the Cashew fruit is also hard into a potent liquor in numerous ways.

-Tropical regions of northeast Brazil Cashew fruit is native to and has been growing wild in the past.
+Tropical regions of northeast Brazil Cashew fruit is native to and has been growing wild.

-They started exporting the seeds, increasing the cultivated trees in Africa and Asia.
+They started exporting the seeds and increasing the cultivated trees in Africa and Asia.

 The trees continued to unfold across the tropical climates and grew wild outside cultivation.

-These days found in fewer quantities at native markets in South America, Central America, the Caribbean, Africa, Asia, and geographic regions.
+These days, it is found in fewer quantities at native markets in South America, Central America, the Caribbean, Africa, Asia, and other geographic regions.